paulbricman/paulbricman.github.io/_reflections/2021-10-31-embodied-metaphors-in-origami.md

 ![](/assets/artisanry/paper/b2.jpeg)
 _Origami peacock, ([source](https://paulbricman.com/artisanry))_

 That said, when considering our collective consciousness, Origami is way closer to the informal and somewhat childish realm of arts and crafts, while being mostly incompatible with solving tough conceptual problems in science and engineering.
-I'm saying *mostly* here because there are some direct physical applications of tesselations in astronomy and medicine (e.g. folding solar panels effectively, folding implants effectively).
+I'm saying _mostly_ here because there are some direct physical applications of tesselations in astronomy and medicine (e.g. folding solar panels effectively, folding implants effectively).
 Beyond the low-hanging fruit analogy of swapping paper for photovoltaics or what not, I'm not aware of deeper Origami-STEM connections.

 This is the challenge I'll embrace in the second half of this article.
 I want to build on this context while trying to catalogue some more abstract metaphors which I stumbled upon while folding a bunch of colorful papers.
 I'll try slightly harder at this in order to compensate for the rather arbitrary connotations against this bridge which I inherited from our culture.

 - parallel processing

 I won't lie, folding a modular Origami model can be quite tedious, because all the individual modules take time to fold on their own, and they're usually very repetitive.
-This lead me to come up with ways of parallelizing some folds across multiple modules in the making.
+This led me to come up with ways of parallelizing some folds across multiple modules in the making.
 For instance, I would stack tiny papers on top of each other and fold them all at once, in unison.
 Alternatively, I would fold a larger paper first with broader creases before splitting it up into tinier squares, each square inheriting a part of the broader crease.

 ![](/assets/artisanry/paper/a4.jpeg)
 _Modular Origami cube, ([source](https://paulbricman.com/artisanry))_